Sustainable Manufacturing is a Competitive Advantage

 Webinar 3: Developing a Culture of Innovation and Sustainability

-This webinar will help inspire a culture of innovation and sustainability within organizations and provide training with best practice examples of successful endeavors.
-A company spotlight will be included.
+This recorded webinar will help inspire a culture of innovation and sustainability within organizations and provide training with best practice examples of successful endeavors.
+Maker’s Mark Distillery also discussed sustainability efforts at their facility.
+View the recording of Webinar 3.

 Workshop 3: Sustainable Manufacturing – Moving Forward

-More information about the Module 3 learning events coming soon.
+Find out more about the Module 3 learning events.

-Benefits of attending the KSMI Training Series webinars and workshops
+Benefits of the KSMI Training Series webinars and workshops

-The learning experience through attending the webinars and workshops will provide a way to look at your manufacturing processes from the perspective of sustainability with an ability to take action specific to your operational strategy.
+The learning experienceof the webinars and workshops provide a way to look at your manufacturing processes from the perspective of sustainability with an ability to take action specific to your operational strategy.
 You will be empowered to:

 – Evaluate your current state and identify opportunities through sustainable value stream mapping.